 Lights On Afterschool provides a wonderful opportunity to generate positive news coverage of your afterschool program and to remind the public of the need to provide sufficient funding for afterschool.

-Use our sample media alert to tell reporters about your Lights On Afterschool event, and convince them that it's a genuine news story worthy of coverage.Sample media alert
+Use our sample media alert to tell reporters about your Lights On Afterschool event and convince them that it's a genuine and important news story worthy of coverage.Sample media alert

 Adapt this sample news release for your own event.
 Distribute it to media who attend, and then email or fax it that same day to reporters on your press list who missed the event.Sample news release

-Lights On Afterschool is the biggest day of the year for afterschool to make a splash online, get trending, and share with new audiences about the impact of afterschool programs.Tools for social media
+Lights On Afterschool is the biggest day of the year for afterschool to make a splash online, get trending, and reach with new audiences about the impact of afterschool programs.Tools for social media

 After completing the steps above, take advantage of these strategies to expand your media outreach efforts.
 These steps typically require at least two weeks of lead time before your event.